Fermentation Food Safety, What Irish Kitchens Must Know

 • Proof of calibration

-ROI: Not getting botulism in your kimchi?
+Return on investment?
+Not getting botulism in your kimchi.
 Priceless.

 Real-World Example

 Scenario: You make 10kg of kimchi.
-Day 3, it tastes perfect.
-You jar and sell it.
+By day three, it tastes perfect.
+You jar it up and sell it.
 But you didn’t measure pH.

-What you don’t know: The centre hit pH 4.2 (safe), but the edges near the surface only reached pH 5.2 (danger zone).
+What you don’t know: The centre of the batch hit pH 4.2 (safe).
+The edges near the surface only reached pH 5.2 (danger zone).

-Outcome: If C. botulinum spores were present (common it’s a soil bacterium), they could germinate in the low-oxygen jar environment.
-Customer develops double vision, muscle weakness classic botulism.
+Outcome: If C. botulinum spores were present (and they often are, since it’s a soil bacterium), they could germinate inside the low-oxygen jar.
+A customer develops double vision and muscle weakness classic botulism symptoms.

 Your liability: No pH records.
 No proof of safety.
-FSAI closure order.
+Closure order from the FSAI.

 The fix: Measure pH in multiple spots.
-Document it.
-If any reading >4.4, continue fermenting or acidify.
+Document every reading.
+If anything comes in above 4.4, keep fermenting or acidify.

 A digital pH meter showing a reading of 4.5 while immersed in a glass of orange-coloured liquid, with lemons and an apple in the background.